FideliOS runs on any Linux VM. This guide covers the extra steps needed to make it accessible from outside the server.

 Secrets key~/.fidelios/instances/default/secrets/master.key

-Back up this directory if you want to preserve your data before resizing or destroying the VM.
+Back up this directory before resizing or destroying the VM.

 What’s Next